 And I spent my secondary school years training to be a dancer, by earning a place at a stage school in Surrey where I became a boarder.
 However, my career as a dancer was not meant to be as my love for painting became my number one passion.
 I decided to hang up my ballet shoes when I was 16, and focus on my journey to become an artist.
 After completing art college in Nottingham, I then moved to London where I began to forge my career as an artist.

-Although I went to art college, I am mainly self taught, and have learnt my skills as an artist by experimenting with different materials and harnessing new techniques, which have evolved over the course of time.
-I try and depict the essence of nature and its magic into my paintings, which are created using mixed media on silk, which is mounted on board.
-I use the silk as a canvas and build up layers using lots of different materials, which give it a three dimensional effect.
+Although I went to art college, I am mainly self-taught, and have learnt my skills as an artist by experimenting with different materials and harnessing new techniques, which have evolved over the course of time.
+I try and depict the essence of nature and its magic in my paintings, which are created using mixed media on silk, which is mounted on board.
+I use the silk as a canvas and build up layers using lots of different materials, which give it a three-dimensional effect.
 This layering process really lends itself to the scenery that I paint creating a feeling of depth and texture.

 I like to play with colour and sometimes this will dictate the composition of a painting.
 I always have my camera to hand which allows me to capture a beautiful scene as and when it happens, and I am never short of inspiration as I am surrounded by the beauty of nature, which is in abundance where I now live in Sussex.
 I generally work from photographs that I have taken, and enjoy putting my own interpretation on a natural scene, to give it a more contemporary look.

 I work from my studio at the Turner-Dumbrell Workshops in Ditchling, East Sussex

 Subscribe to our emails and receive news, offers and promotions